biovcnet/python/Lesson9OrdinationsForAmplicons_I/README.md

 ## Python Lesson 9:
-# Alpha and Beta Diversity
+## Alpha and Beta Diversity
-# Ordinations I - Jaccard and Bray-Curtis Beta Diversity analyses
+## Ordinations I - Jaccard and Bray-Curtis Beta Diversity analyses

+#What are Alpha and Beta diversity?

-*Alpha Diversity* and *Beta Diversity* metrics are used in bioinformatics to broadly answer the questions *how species-rich or species-uniform is a sample* and *how different is the microbial composition in one environment or sample*, respectively.
+Metrics are used in bioinformatics to broadly answer:

+-how species-rich or species-uniform is a sample -**Alpha Diversity** -how different is the microbial composition in one environment or sample -**Beta Diversity**

 There are many Alpha and Beta diversity metrics, and it can sometimes be confusing or difficult to determine which is the correct to use to answer your specific research questions.